laderast/nhanes_explore/lesson_plan.md

     1. How does missingness and responses in `PhysActive` relate to responses and missingness in `PhysActiveDays` and PhysActiveDaysAtLeast3?
 How does the proportion of missingness in `PhysActiveDaysAtLeast3` (yes = `PhysActiveDays`>= 3, no < 3) relate to `PhysActive` response?
 Is this what you would expect?
     1. Is there something strange about `Age`?
     1. What is the median and interquartile range of `PhysActiveDays`?
     1. Is number of sleep hours associated with physical activity?
+Consider using the categorized variable `SleepHrsNightCat`.
     1. What about levels of education?
     1. What about BMI?
 Is the association of BMI with physical activity dependent on which measure of activity you use -- `PhysActive` (yes/no) or `PhysActiveDaysAtLeast3`?
 6. Conclusions